Blendify/blender-manual/trunk/blender_docs/manual/animation/armatures/properties/bone_groups.rst

 ..
 TODO2.8 .. figure:: /images/animation_armatures_properties_bone-groups_color-list.png

 ..
-TODO2.8    The Bone Color Set selector and the color buttons.
+TODO2.8    The Bone Color Set selector and the color fields.

 You can assign a "color theme" to a group (each bone will have these colors).
 Remember you have to enable the *Colors* checkbox (*Display* panel) to see these colors.